 5. A “Supporter” is an individual who is currently a member of the College community, selected by the Respondent and Complainant, who may serve as personal support throughout the hearing process.
-The Supporter may not be a member of the Dean of Student Affairs or Counseling Service staffs.
+The Supporter may not be a member of the Dean of Student Affairs or Counseling Service staffs or a member of the Judicial Board.
 The Chair may disallow a particular Supporter in cases where the Supporter might be a witness or where the Supporter’s presence, in the Chair’s sole determination, would be obstructive to the process.
 The Supporter is available for emotional and personal support before, during and after the hearing.
 The Supporter will not participate as an advisor and will not have an opportunity to make statements to the Board, ask questions of or to cross-examine any Complainant, Respondent, witness and/or other individual participating in the hearing.
 The Chair shall not allow a Supporter ’s presence to inhibit the parties’ open testimony or the conduct of the hearing.
 Respondents and Complainants are limited to a single Supporter unless otherwise determined by the Chair.

 6. A “Witness” is any individual(s) who can attest first-hand to the specific details of the case.
 An “Expert Witness” is any individual(s) who has expert knowledge that is relevant to the specific details of the case.
 Both the Complainant and Respondent are entitled to call witnesses, but neither the Complainant nor Respondent is entitled to call an Expert Witness.
 The Chair reserves the right to call a witness(es) if that might assist the Board in its work, including an Expert Witness.
 Witnesses will not have an opportunity to ask questions of or cross-examine any Complainant, Respondent, Witness, and/or other individual participating in the hearing.